MRColorR/get-grass/README.md

 ## Some random questions

 Is it lightweight?
-- As of now no,t cpu usage is around 0.01 - 1% and ram usage is around 275 mb will improve it eventually(if I get time or if I get paid ;) )
+- As of now no,cpu usage is around 0.01 - 1% and ram usage is around 275 mb will improve it eventually(if I get time or if I get paid ;) )

 ## License